jamesfowler-dev/cinerama/README.md

 ![landing_gif.gif](static/readme/landing_gif.gif)

-Cinerama is our awesome way of showcasing an ecommerce website.
+Cinerama is our awesome way of showcasing an e-commerce website.
-From showing dynamic prices to having a manageable booking.
+From displaying dynamic prices to having a manageable booking/cart.
 Using TMBD API to show titles, posters, cast and more.
 YouTube API to fetch appropriate trailers for the films and a Copilot API that creates age ratings.
 This web app was a big package and lots of fun to work on.
 It has tons of room for improvement.
 But even now, comparing it to other cinema websites we are quite happy with the design and logic behind it.